microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme_draft.md

 ## Scenario

 You have a requirement to deploy a new SQL Server on Azure Virtual Machine to migrate a SQL Server database to perform a proof of concept (PoC) test.
-You are trying to save costs so you want to use deployment options that meet the requirements of your PoC with the minimal costs possible.
+You are trying to save costs so you want to use deployment options that meet the requirements of your PoC with the *minimal costs possible*.
 You also need to try and minimize the amount of time it takes to deploy the solution so try to configure as many requirements during deployment.

 You must meet the following requirements:

 ### Software and Virtual Machine requirements

 - Deploy SQL Server 2022 with Windows Server 2022.
 You may use any edition of SQL Server.
-- The Azure Virtual machine must support at minimum 4 vCores and 32Gb of RAM and use the E5-series.
+- The Azure Virtual machine must support at minimum 4 vCores and 32Gb of RAM and use the **E5-series**.
 You must deploy the virtual machine using the Azure Portal.
 - The Virtual Machine has these other requirements:
     - Create a new resource group of the name of your choosing.
     - Choose a VM name of your choosing.